← thoughts

 Who Signs the Signer?

-The certificate chain doesn't survive many questions - keep asking who signed what, and you end up at a root that signed itself.
-Most assumptions in security are, too.
+The certificate chain naturally has to end somewhere - keep asking who signed what, and you end up at a root that signed itself.
+Most assumptions in security do, too.

 Who?

-Certificates solve this by binding a public key to a domain name, signed by a Certificate Authority your browser already trusts.
+Certificates handle that authentication by binding a public key to a domain name, and carrying a signature from a Certificate Authority your browser already trusts.

 What?